 The average dental insurance cost is between $200 and $400 per year per individual, with an annual deductible between $50 and $200, and the annual maximum benefit between $500 to $2,000.

-Do you just want routine preventive care?
-Then the best plan for you might be one will a low annual fee, and no deductible.
+If you just want cleanings, best plan for you might be one will a low annual fee, and no deductible.
 However, if you think you might need major restorative services, your plan may be one that costs more, but has a higher annual maximum to cover more expensive treatments.

 Health insurance plans don't automatically cover dental.
 However, if you're looking for health plans on the ACA marketplace, you can find some plans that offer dental as well.
 Another option is to buy a stand-alone dental insurance plan.